Remembering the Starr Report As We Await the Mueller Report

 Thus began a cat-and-mouse game involving Starr’s pursuit of his quarry in the demilight of legal proceedings and political maneuvering — including, famously, Clinton’s public denial of “having sex with that woman,” with bits and pieces of the actual story dribbling out, some of it leaked by Starr’s own team.
 Republicans lined up in judgment of the president, while Democrats defended him (often after ritualistically condemning his behavior) as new revelations of sex and lying emerged.

 Nearly nine months later, the long gestation period of Starr’s investigation and report finally ended, and it felt like the political system and the country it governed was slipping down a rabbit hole into unforeseen territory.
-Republicans behaved like they were in the grip of a weird compulsion, recognizing that much of the public thought they had no business prying into the president’s “private life” but moving towards a doomed effort to remove Clinton from office based on legal arguments few understood and even fewer thought sufficient.
-This became especially clear less than two months after the Starr Report was filed when Republicans became the first non-White-House party to lose House seats in a midterm election since 1934, forcing Clinton’s nemesis Newt Gingrich (who appeared to explain the disaster on election night before a background emblazoned with the unfortunate slogan “America’’s Victory”) to resign as House Speaker the very next day.
+Republicans behaved like they were in the grip of a weird compulsion, recognizing that much of the public thought they had no business prying into the president’s “private life” but moving toward a doomed effort to remove Clinton from office based on legal arguments few understood and even fewer thought sufficient.
+This became especially clear less than two months after the Starr Report was filed, when Republicans became the first non–White House party to lose House seats in a midterm election since 1934, forcing Clinton’s nemesis Newt Gingrich (who appeared to explain the disaster on Election Night before a background emblazoned with the unfortunate slogan “America’s Victory”) to resign as House Speaker the very next day.
 Yet House Republicans, whose leadership seemed to get hit with reports of their own sexual infidelities almost every day, went ahead and impeached Clinton, who was promptly acquitted by the Senate.

-The differences between the Starr Report and the upcoming Mueller report are many, beginning with the very different legal authorizations that produced them.
-Starr was an “independent counsel” under a much-criticized and subsequently lapsed law that made him entirely separate from the Executive Branch and the criminal justice system (while being ultimately responsible to a three-judge panel), with a particular obligation to report evidence of impeachable offenses to Congress—the actual mandate for the Starr Report.
-Mueller is a “special counsel” appointed by and accountable to the Attorney General.
-His report, accordingly, was made to William Barr, who is now wrestling with congressional Democrats (and for all we know, with the White House) over how much of the actual report to release publicly.
+The differences between the Starr Report and the Mueller report are many, beginning with the very different legal authorizations that produced them.
+Starr was an “independent counsel” under a much-criticized and subsequently lapsed law that made him entirely separate from the Executive branch and the criminal-justice system (while being ultimately responsible to a three-judge panel), with a particular obligation to report evidence of impeachable offenses to Congress — the actual mandate for the Starr Report.
+Mueller is a “special counsel” appointed by and accountable to the attorney general.
+His report, accordingly, was made to William Barr, who unlike the eager congressional Republicans who encouraged maximum exposure of Starr’s sensational conclusions, succeeded in pre-spinning Mueller’s report with a highly exculpatory “summary of principal findings.”
+Barr has since wrestled with congressional Democrats over redactions that could hide a lot of damaging-to-Trump material.

 There are some similarities between the Mueller and Starr processes, too.
 Neither, under long-established Justice Department policies, could indict a sitting president.
 Both prosecutors are career Republicans.

 And to the extent their inquiries were adversarial, neither could “bag” its target.
-Bill Clinton served out his term and left office with a 66 percent job approval rating and a robust political, diplomatic and charitable career still ahead of him.
-While we don’t exactly know what the final Mueller Report will have to say about Donald Trump (and some Mueller staff are hinting that it’s more damaging than William Barr has indicated), it’s not likely to revive flagging Democratic interest in impeaching the 45th president.
-Trump’s own consistently poor job approval ratings (which have never been within shouting distance of Clinton’s post-impeachment numbers) represent the main threat to his presidency—along with congressional investigations that may push them even lower.
+Bill Clinton served out his term and left office with a 66 percent job-approval rating and a robust political, diplomatic, and charitable career still ahead of him.
+While we won’t know until tomorrow at the earliest what the final Mueller report will have to say about Donald Trump (and some Mueller staff are hinting that it’s more damaging than William Barr has indicated), it’s not likely to revive flagging Democratic interest in impeaching the 45th president.
+Trump’s own consistently poor job-approval ratings (which have never been within shouting distance of Clinton’s post-impeachment numbers) represent the main threat to his presidency — along with congressional investigations that may push them even lower.

-When the Mueller report does go public, in whatever redacted manner Barr insists upon, it’s unlikely that servers will crash or that any adolescents will embarrass their parents with pointed questions about cigars or oral sex (Trump has already exasperated parents via his comments in the famous Access Hollywood videos that went public in 2016).
-Mueller himself is 74 and probably close to retirement; at the time of his Report, Ken Starr was 52, with a long future in the public eye—including most recently a forced resignation as president of Baylor University following a scandal involving the cover-up of rapes and other sexual assaults by football players.
+When the Mueller report does go public, in whatever redacted manner Barr insists upon, it’s unlikely that servers will crash or that any adolescents will embarrass their parents with pointed questions about cigars or oral sex (Trump has already exasperated parents via his comments in the famous Access Hollywood video that went public in 2016).
+Mueller himself is 74 and probably close to retirement; at the time of his report, Ken Starr was 52, with a long future in the public eye — including, most recently, a forced resignation as president of Baylor University following a scandal involving the cover-up of rapes and other sexual assaults by football players.

 Clearly, Starr has never handled male sexual misconduct very well.
 Yet he’ll be most remembered for authoring one of the best-selling dirty books of all time.
 Robert Mueller will probably be happy to fade into obscurity with less drama, and so long as voters deny Donald Trump a second term, he’ll be forgiven by Democrats for disappointing them so sorely.